Relationship Between Mullineux Involution and the Generalized Regularization: Preliminaries

-We associate a \textit{Young diagram}, a set of unit boxes in the plane, to each partition.
-In this paper, except Section 2.3, we adopt the \textit{English convention} for the Young diagram (except in the discussion of cores and quotients) : rotate the plane to orient the \textit{positive $x$-axis pointing south} and the \textit{positive $y$-axis pointing east}.
-To avoid ambiguity, we will use the cardinal directions most of the time throughout this paper, i.e. ``south" as opposed to ``positive x-direction".
-The southeast vertices of the boxes of the Young diagram associated to $\lambda$ are given by For the sake of notation, we identify a box and its southeast vertex by the same name $(i,j)$.
-So a box $(i,j)\in \lambda$ iff $j\le \lambda_i$.
+We identify each partition with its corresponding \textit{Young diagram}.
+In this paper, except Section 2.3, we adopt the \textit{English convention} for the Young diagram: rotate the plane to orient the \textit{positive $x$-axis pointing south} and the \textit{positive $y$-axis pointing east}.
+Recall that the Young diagram consists of \textit{boxes}, which are unit squares parallel to the axis with vertices in integer coordinates.
+For the sake of notation, we identify a box and its southeast vertex by the same name $(i,j)$ where a box $(i,j)\in \lambda$ iff $j\le \lambda_i$.